keirbowden/pdfplugin-samples/README.md

 Windows:

+`sfdx bbpdf:pdf -d .\templates -t contacts.ejs -o .\contacts.pdf -u <username> -f .\queries/contacts.json`

+Replacing `<username>` with the alias for a Salesforce org you have previously authenticated against.

+## Generating a PDF containing details of a contact and a separate account

+Note the sample query file (`contacts-and-accounts.json` in the `queries` folder) contains Ids from one of my dev orgs - update these to refer to an account and contact from the org whose alias you pass to the command.

+MacOS:

-`sfdx bbpdf:pdf -d ./templates -t contacts.ejs -o ./contacts.pdf -u <username> -f ./queries/contacts.json`
+`sfdx bbpdf:pdf -d ./templates -t contact.ejs -o ./contact.pdf -u <username> -f ./queries/contact-and-account.json`

+Windows:

+`sfdx bbpdf:pdf -d .\templates -t contact.ejs -o .\contact.pdf -u <username> -f .\queries\contact-and-account.json`